aster-alemu/Mobile-Version/README.md

 # Mobile-Version

-This is the third project at Microverse first week activity and my portfolio website.
+This is the first project at Microverse second week with coding partner and my portfolio website.

 ## Built With